JPvRiel/docker-rsyslog/README.md

 Instead of running with the kafka container, you can try your own kafka install or lib on your docker host, but it's complicated by two things:

 - kafka is picky and requires you to use an advertised hostname when connecting?
 I.e. can't just connect using an IP?
-- Docker networking has it's own isolated and embeded DNS resolver not exposed to your host, so your host can't (by default) use conatiner dns aliases
+- Docker networking has it's own isolated and embedded DNS resolver not exposed to your host, so your host can't (by default) use container dns aliases

 While you can find the kafka IP as follows, connections to kafka by IP don't work well: